jimratliff/GenoMac-user/resources/docs_to_display_to_user/Obsidian_how_to_configure.md

 > - [Obsidian.md/account](https://obsidian.md/account/)
 > - “[Set up Obsidian Sync](https://obsidian.md/help/sync/setup),” Obsidian Help.

+## Context
+- Assumes your vault is already synced with Obsidian Sync, and that remote vault will be the source for your local, synced copy.
+- This guarantees

 ## Launch Obsidian
 - ❑ Make Obsidian the active app.
 (The Hypervisor should have launched Obsidian for you already.)